 - Teachers not only provide support for students, they learn from and support each other.
 Teams work together to deal with issues and solve problems, making success seem more doable.

 In short, collaborative teams of teachers are the heart and soul of a school that functions as a professional learning community.

-Professional Learning Communities as a Way of BeingPosted by Kim Wallace, Ed.D at 9/9/2015
+Professional Learning Communities as a Way of BeingPosted by Kim Wallace, Ed.D on 9/9/2015

 The professional learning community concept is not a program or initiative, but a way of thinking about consolidating best practices into a rational approach to education.
 While this may sound simple, connecting a way of thinking to the real day-to-day world of what goes on in schools and classrooms can be challenging.
 It takes a strategic approach to bridge the gap between theory and application and PLC building starts with the following key principles: